Ayoub-fox/Train_SSDmodelOnCustomDataset/README.md

 ## Dataset
 For this project, the dataset consists of images of Yellowfin tuna.
 The data is divided into two sets:

-Training Set: Used to train the model.
+Training Set: Used to train the model.<br>
-Testing Set: Used to evaluate model performance.
+Testing Set: Used to evaluate model performance.<br>
 Annotations for each image are provided in the form of bounding boxes.
 The dataset follows the Pascal VOC format for object detection.

 ## Training Process